bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Variable Arguments</h4>

-When one or more values need to be passed to an argument the variable name may end with ... inside of the mixin.
-In the example below with box shadows we can pass in comma separated values to the mixin.
+<p>When one or more values need to be passed to an argument the variable
+name may end with ... inside of the mixin.
+In the example below with box shadows we can pass in comma separated values to the mixin.</p>

 ```
- 1  &#0064;mixin box-shadow($shadow...)
+ 1  @mixin box-shadow($shadow...)
  2  -webkit-box-shadow: $shadow
  3  -moz-box-shadow: $shadow
  4  box-shadow: $shadow